Language selection

 What does DFO do to protect the Gully's ecosystem?

-Surveillance and Enforcement
+Surveillance and enforcement

-Conservation and Protection’s surveillance aircraft
+Conservation and Protection's surveillance aircraft.

-Conservation and Protection’s surveillance aircraft
+Conservation and Protection's surveillance aircraft.

-Surveillance activities include aerial patrols as well as well as remote surveillance.
-Remote surveillance tools such as vessel monitoring systems (VMS) can be used to monitor fishing vessel activity.
+Surveillance activities include aerial patrols as well as remote surveillance.
+Remote surveillance tools such as vessel monitoring system (VMS) can be used to monitor fishing vessel activity.
 Fisheries information is also collected from other sources such as observer reports and fishing logbooks.
 Analysts then compile this information to produce intelligence on vessel activities.
 In addition, DFO collaborates with other federal government departments such as Transport Canada and the Department of National Defence to ensure proper surveillance and enforcement in the MPA.

-Conservation Milestones
+Conservation milestones

 Conservation interest in the Gully has grown considerably over the last several decades.
 Government agencies, researchers, marine industries and conservationists have taken significant steps, as listed below, to recognize and protect this unique canyon.